sr-rolando/mastopurge/README.md

 # MastoPurge
-*Purges Mastodon accounts.
-Deletes old posts.
-Makes things clean again.*
+*Purges Mastodon accounts by deleting old posts and favs.*

-MastoPurge connects to your Mastodon account and automatically mass-deletes your old toots.
-You define what "old" means: Posts from the last few hours/days/weeks/months are preserved while older ones get deleted from your account.
+MastoPurge connects to your Mastodon account and automatically mass-deletes your old posts and favs.

 MastoPurge is executed as a command line application on your own PC.
 You do not need to rely on third parties.